openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 ### Update provider token for existing webhook

-`tkn pac webhook update-token [-n namespace]`: Allows you to update provider token for an existing `Secret` object to interact with Pipelines as Code.
+`tkn pac webhook update-token [-n namespace]`: Allows you to update provider token for an existing `Secret` object to interact with Pipelines-as-Code.

 {{< /details >}}